Skip to main content

 Double brokering occurs when a carrier accepts a load from a broker and then, instead of hauling it, passes the load to another carrier — essentially acting as a broker without broker authority.
 This is illegal and creates serious problems: the original broker does not know who actually has the freight, insurance coverage gaps can emerge, and payment disputes multiply.

 Double brokering has become an increasingly common problem in the industry.
 Carriers should be wary of loads tendered by entities whose SAFER records do not match their claims.
 Brokers should verify that the carrier they booked is the same carrier that picks up the freight.
+See our deeper guides on protecting yourself from double brokering and how to verify carrier authority.
 At O Trucking LLC, verifying carrier identity at every step is a core part of our dispatch process.

 Double Brokering Is a Federal Violation